clempichon/PCBS_autism/README.md

 These datasets are the starting for this project of machine learning, aiming at creating an algorithm that detect autism from the responses to those 10 questions.

 I here present my strategy to build this algorithm.
-The code is disponible in the Jupyter Notebook "project.iynb".
+The code is available in the Jupyter Notebook "project.iynb".
 The data set are the three arff files available in the file.

 ## 1. Importing the recquired modules